Can You Pawn a Broken Console? Yes—Here’s How to Get Paid for Damaged PS5, Xbox, or Switch

 Yes—many pawn shops will consider broken consoles.
 The number depends on repairability and resale odds.
 Here’s how to approach it without getting lowballed (or wasting a trip).

-Quick Market Reality (April 2025)
+Quick Market Reality (Batch 2026-05-b2)

 • Parts resale reference: eBay bundles parted out from dead consoles averaged $110 (PS5) and $85 (Series X) after fees—use those numbers if the pawn counter is offering less.